woahbase/website/snippets/build-image.md

         or extracted from the image after build (e.g. for APK or pip packages).

+    * `REGISTRY`

+    :   The registry to push to, defaults to the Docker Hub Registry (`docker.io`) or any custom registry that is set via docker configurations.
+Does not need to be changed for local or test builds, but to override, either pass it by setting an environment variable, or with every `make` command.

+    * `ORGNAME`

+    :   The organization (or user) name under which the image repositories exist, defaults to `{{ config.extra.orgname }}`.
+        Does not need to be changed for local or test builds, but to override, either pass it by setting an environment variable, or with every `make` command.

     The image may also require custom parameters (like binary architecture). **Before you build**, check the {{ m.ghfilelink('makefile') }}
     for a complete list of parameters to see what may (or may